 C1.
 Transport accessibility

 The legal framework for the public policy on accessibility is represented by Law 2005-102 of 11 February 2005.
 Title IV 'Accessibility' of this Law is divided into three chapters: 1) Education and training; 2) Employment; and 3) Built environment, Transport and New technologies.
-The French law considers built environment, public spaces, public roads, transportation and their inter-modality integrated.
-According to Article 45, the transport system was expected to be accessible by 2015.
+The French law considers built environment, public spaces, public roads, transportation and their inter-modality integrated into the “mobility chain”.
+According to Article 45, the mobility chain was expected to be accessible by 2015.